wbenb/wbenb.github.io/_posts/2016-08-14-power-supply.markdown

 * Various Crimp Terminals and Hardware

 ## Details
 I wanted to make a simple self contained circuit that you can plug into any standard PC power supply that allows you to tap off of the 3 volts, 5 volts, and 12 volts that the power supply outputs.
 I wanted the device to be versatile while still providing ease of use, and more importantly short-circuit protection.
 I picked out a set of Banana plug style connectors for the outputs because they allow you to also insert bare copper wire and screw them down to clamp the wire in place.
-I also picked out a set of fuse holders that can hold fuses of different rating from up to 30 amps, and down to .5 amps, depending on the size and power requirements of the project.
-As a result the power supply can be used to power small 5 volt arduino microprocessors, 3.3 volts LED lights, and even power hungry electric motors in robotics applictaions.
+I also picked out a set of fuse holders that can hold fuses of different ratings, from .5 amps to 30 amps, depending on the size and power requirements of the project.
+As a result, the power supply can be used to power small 5 volt arduino microprocessors, 3.3 volts LED lights, and even power hungry electric motors in robotics applictaions.

 ![Inside of Power Supply](http://wbenb.github.io/assets/img/power-supply-inside.jpg)